FarahnazMokhtari/Chatbot/README.md

-simple integration React and chatbot GPT by using Vite run by: npm run dev pay attention to put your API key
+simple integration React and chatbot GPT by using Vite run by: npm run dev pay attention to put your API(Application Programming Interface) key